 Insights

-Digital Outreach With a tech stack that includes WordPress, Elementor, and social media platforms like Twitter, the CGE demonstrates a strong digital presence, indicating potential for digital marketing services, content management solutions, and online engagement tools to further enhance their advocacy efforts.
+Digital Engagement With a tech stack that includes WordPress, Office 365, and social media platforms like Twitter, the organization demonstrates a strong digital presence, indicating potential for vendors offering digital communication, content management, and engagement tools.

 Commission for Gender Equality Tech Stack